DanielaValero/second-brain/notes/03-projects 📅/post-technical-assessments/my-guide-to-interviewing.md

       *  You dont have to remember the details of everything
   * **Read code:**
     * I would probably prefer this one, I've been reading code non stop during all my career, and jumping back from a management role to an individual contributor role, this version would help me better, and require less studying.
-    * Havent done one of these.
+    * Haven't done one of these.
 Benefits and contras absent therefore
   * **Take home excersice:**
     * **Contra**: They are the ones that require more time investment: you have to ramp yourself up, understand the tooling, the task and do it.
 Then you have to 'defend' your work in an interview
     * **Benefit**: I can do the work as I normally would do work.
 So I dont have to study and learn the skill of competitive programming, needed in live coding interviews